-Flow Builder comes with a simple, working flow for every active brand, so you can begin using Answer Bot through your SDKs without making any updates.
+Flow Builder comes with a simple, working flow for every active brand, so you can begin using Answer Bot through your web and mobile channels without making any updates.

 In Flow Builder, the out-of-the-box flow looks like this:

 Default flow for end users

-The default flow pictured above translates to an automated conversation in any enabled social messaging or Web SDK channels.
-For instance, when a customer launches the Web SDK, they’ll see the following:
+The default flow pictured above translates to an automated conversation in any enabled web channels.
+For instance, when a customer opens the web channel, they’ll see the following: